scrapy/scrapy/docs/topics/spiders.rst

        Called when the spider closes.
 This method provides a shortcut to signals.connect() for the :signal:`spider_closed` signal.

+   .. attribute:: sticky_meta_keys

+      Keys to be stickied in ``meta`` dictionary.

+      For more information about stickied meta parameters see:
+      :class:`~scrapy.spidermiddlewares.stickymeta.StickyMetaParamsMiddleware`

 Let's see an example::

     import scrapy